► Full range tested

-Size-wise, the ID.4 slots neatly into the VW SUV range between the T-Roc and Tiguan, but is closer to the latter in terms of exterior dimensions – and the interior is even roomier thanks to the packaging efficiency of the electrical gubbins.
+Size-wise, the ID.4 slots neatly into the VW SUV range between the T-Roc and Tiguan at 4.6m long, but is closer to the latter in terms of exterior dimensions – and the interior is even roomier thanks to the packaging efficiency of the electrical gubbins.

-Thanks to the low centre of gravity and the balanced weight distribution, the ID.4 hugs the road like a velcro-strapped centipede.
+Thanks to the low centre of gravity and the balanced weight distribution, the ID.4 doesn’t disgrace itself in the bends.
 Even when fitted with the optional 21-inch tyres, the ride remains compliant on most surfaces, and it doesn’t fall apart when you switch modes from Comfort to Sport on cars fitted with DCC.

 A toggle switch on the steering column lets you select the level of regenerative braking.
 Opt for Low and you get early coasting, while High supports one-pedal driving; they’re not extreme settings, and there’s no manual fine-tuning.